nextgis/docs_ngweb/source/webmaps_admin.rst

    :align: center
    :width: 16cm

-   “Create resource” dialog for Web Map.
+   “Create resource” dialog for Web Map

-Enter Web Map display name that will be visible in administrator interface and in the Web Maps viewer.
+Enter Web Map display name that will be visible in the administrator interface and in the Web Maps viewer.

 “Keyname” field is optional.